 I hate using artificial dyes in food, and if you do too and are looking for ideas for naturally colored cookie icing, I want to point you to my buddy, Karin, who posts awesome plant-based, low-waste recipes on her blog Buddy and Buns.
 Karin recently offered some really cool tips for making homemade food dyes for icing on Instagram using beets and spinach, and you can find them here.

 The best vegan sugar cookies

 - Stand mixer or large bowl

-- 16 tbsp vegan butter (2 sticks or 1 cup, softened, at room temperature)
+- 16 tablespoon vegan butter (2 sticks or 1 cup, softened, at room temperature)